-It’s no secret I have officially become obsessed with baked oatmeal recipes.
-Just check out all of these FMK favorites!
+It’s no secret I have officially become a big fan of healthy baked oatmeal recipes.
+Just check out all of these FMK oatmeal favorites!
+There are so many flavor options and I love how easy it is is for meal prep.

-There are so many flavor options and personally, I love how easy this recipe is for meal prep.
+This recipe has a classic carrot cake flavor, but lighter on the sugar and made with wholesome ingredients.
 You get to pack in a good amount of veggies, plus healthy fats from walnuts and coconut.
-If you’re looking for a simple way to start the morning and you love oats, then you must make this!
+If you’re looking for a simple way to start the morning and you love oats and carrot cake, then you must make this!

 Why You’ll Love this Baked Oatmeal